nylander/Easy_webshare_on_UPPMAX/README.md

 ## Important note on file areas and project IDs

-New naming conventions of project folders on UPPMAX have comlicated matters when sharing slightly.
+New naming conventions of project folders on UPPMAX have complicated matters when sharing slightly.
 A project folder, or "folder area", can now be named something simple as `/proj/bobsproject`.
 And you may put a `webexport` folder inside `/proj/bobsproject` with files to be shared.
 However, the `bobsproject`